 Also similar to SaaS, companies pay a predictable monthly price for UCaaS service.
 Below are some ways UC service saves customers time and money:

-- Month-to-Month service: You can expand (or contract) as your business ebbs and flows without worry about long-term contracts or early termination fees.
+- Month-to-Month Service: You can expand (or contract) as your business ebbs and flows without having to worry about required long-term contracts or early termination fees.

 - Lower Capital Expenses: Unlike onsite phone systems, there is no equipment to buy, install and maintain on-site, besides your desk phones.
 You can save thousands of dollars in upfront costs compared to other providers

 - Ongoing Support: Your UC provider should offer ongoing technical support and service before, during and after the sale.